 Bhante created this Order as part of his Bodhisattva vow to reach out with compassion to all beings, and we see our work at Tiratanaloka as an extension of this vow.

 Our Order is based on traditional teachings that are finding modern forms, relevant to us as contemporary practitioners, wherever in the world we may live.
 In Sangharashita’s vision of a ‘new Buddhist movement’ the age-old Buddhist practices of study and meditation are held within a broader mandala of themes: friendship, ethics, teamwork, art, altruism, devotion and the mythic dimension of spiritual life.

 At Ordination we take the four lines of acceptance:

 - With loyalty to my teachers I accept this ordination.

-- In harmony with friends and brethren I accept this ordination.
+- In harmony with friends and companions I accept this ordination.

 - For the attainment of Enlightenment I accept this ordination.

 - For the benefit of all beings I accept this ordination.